OwenChen2028/dingo-bot/README.md

-# Get Started with DingoBot 🐾
+# Getting Started with DingoBot 🐾

 DingoBot, short for **Discord Lingo Bot**, is a simple tool for managing and sharing definitions in your Discord server.
 Whether you're part of a gaming guild, a study group, or just a community with inside jokes, DingoBot makes it easy to keep track of your server’s custom terms.